AdoptLiteHub/Adopt-ml/README.md

     end
 end

--- Call the function to reset the character (if required by the script's logic) resetPlayer()
+-- Call the function to reset the character (if required) resetPlayer()